20 Best Natural Skin Care Ingredients for Your Beauty Routine - Dr. Axe

 Here are some natural skin care terms to familiarize yourself with so you can better understand your options:

-• Hypoallergenic — Signifies that a product contains fewer ingredients that are known to cause an allergic reaction, but this is not a medical term that’s regulated by the FDA.
+• Hypoallergenic — Signifies that a product contains fewer ingredients that are known to cause an allergic reaction, but this is not a medical term that’s regulated by the U.S. Food and Drug Administration.

 • Fragrance-free — Free from added fragrances, which can be irritating.
 However, products may still have a scent due to the smell of some ingredients, such as essential oils.